MicrosoftDocs/learn/learn-pr/student-evangelism/python-object-oriented-programming/includes/4-exercise-add-attributes.md

     It will take a bit to install.
 Watch the output of Cloud Shell to see when it finishes.

-1. When it finishes, use the following command to run your code:
+1. When it finishes, use the following command to run your code (make sure you've saved the new file):

     ```bash
     python3 MissingPersons.py